Termite Treatment & Termite Control including Termite Baiting System Installation

 Termite control methods often include the installation of a termite baiting station.

-Chemical Barriers provide a liquid barrier using an approved termicide around the perimeter of the building.
+Chemical termite barrier solutions provide a liquid barrier using an approved termicide around the perimeter of the building.
 Once dried, the chemical bonds to the soil to create a white ant barrier against these pests.

 Repellent Chemical Barriers are a cost effective barrier to install and have been around for a long time.
 They are a trusty type of barrier to have for the right property.
 The most commonly used repellent chemical is Bifenthrin.

-If termites come into contact with this barrier, they will either die or be repelled.
+If termites come into contact with this white ant barrier, they will either die or be repelled.

-The important factor with this type of barrier is to ensure there are no termites in your house prior to the barrier being installed as it may lock the termites into the building.
+The important factor with this type of termite treatment solution is to ensure there are none of these pests in your house prior to the termite barrier being installed as it may lock the white ants into the building.

-This type of barrier is more versatile.
-They will not lock termites in your home and will destroy a colony via a transfer effect.
+This type of white ant barrier is more versatile.
+It will not lock white ants in your home and it will destroy a colony via a transfer effect.
 This happens because the termites do not know they are walking through a chemical so they take the chemical back to the nest.

 There are a few methods used for installation of chemical termite protection systems across the Sunshine Coast and North Brisbane, they consist of: